Changissnz/selfinterest/README.md

-above any conception of identity except for that of the lone and vulnerable individual, is that sufferings must be evenly distributed, which is laughable on these two premises: many human beings believe in this despite how communist their political spirit is, and the focus of effort in equalizing by use of distributive processes for suffering means that the thought of excellence in refinement and improvement is deprioritized and devalued, out of the absence of mention for anything else.
+above any conception of identity except for that of the lone and vulnerable individual, is that sufferings must be evenly distributed, which is laughable on these two premises: many human beings believe in this despite how communist their political spirit is, and the focus of effort in equalizing by use of distributive processes for suffering implies the thought of excellence in refinement and improvement is deprioritized and devalued, out of the absence of mention for anything else.
 This, of course, is simplistic reasoning, an acknowledgement that betrays the inevitability of casualties in human spirit and body through the course of the process that is principle of individuation.
-Broad statements are most memorable markers of ideology, true, and are indicative of a justice in understanding from the top, the pinnacle that is human design and will short from the level of God, to the bottom that is individualized accountings.
-The naive and active approach is to participate and engage in activity without knowledge of definition that describes the characteristics of the pertaining human beings, an approach that most likely yields less of a mental burden from instance to next instance of time.
+Broad statements are most memorable markers of ideology, true, and are indicative of a justice in understanding from the top, the pinnacle that is human will and existence short from the level of God, to the bottom that is individualized accountings.
+The naive and active approach is to participate and engage in activity without knowing definition that describes the characteristics of the pertaining human beings, an approach that most likely yields less of a mental burden from instance to next instance of time.
 The rationale goes, why entertain the "whole" as parts when the "whole" is what is before the eyes and what the eyes see and the brain thinks is the truth of reality